 The challenges of REE production include i) lack of technical knowledge for extraction and separation of minerals-ore containing REE, ii) high cost of conventional plants, iii) variable market demand and price, and iv) destination of the generated radioactive waste (tailings which are rich in Thorium and Uranium), requiring complex treatment.

-The beginning: Brazil and the U.S.
+The beginning: Brazil & U.S.

 Brazil was the first major supplier of REE, with operations dating back to the 1880s, when it began to exploit monazite sands in Bahia state.
 Until 1915, the country was the world's largest REE producer.
 From there, Brazil alternated that position with India for 45 years .